RamAir

 Paul Voight, in his 1997 review of the Ultra Sport, noted that his only complaint about Wills Wing gliders "since the RamAir" was the retention of the two nose battens — a testament to how the RamAir established the hardware platform that persisted through subsequent generations.

-The RamAir was succeeded by the HP AT, which became Wills Wing's flagship competition glider and the platform for Larry Tudor's world records.
+The RamAir followed the HP AT — Wills Wing's flagship competition glider and the platform for Larry Tudor's world records — and was itself succeeded by the Cross Country.

 Reviews